Sweater Knitting Calculator

 This is how many stitches you get in 4 inches / 10 cm.

-This means your knitting makes 28 stitches across a 4-inch width.
+Example: 28 stitches per 4 inches — this means your knitting makes 28 stitches across a 4-inch width.

 Row Gauge (Height)